Reflect on teaching and learning more effectively

 Reflecting on teaching and learning is central to effective professional development.
 As a reflective practitioner you become your own ‘critical friend’, identifying the small changes that can have a big impact on learning outcomes.

-Reflective teaching can help you identify:
+Employing reflective practice in teaching can help you identify:

 - What went well